aiidateam/aiida-core/docs/source/topics/processes/functions.rst

 However, the real world is different, and often we will encounter situations where problems arise.
 A calculation function may receive incorrect or incoherent inputs, or the code it executes may throw an exception.
 Of course we could throw an input validation exception or not even catch the exceptions that the code we call throws, but that will lead the function process to be put in the ``Excepted`` terminal state.
-As explained in the :ref:`process state<concepts_process_state>` section, this state is indeed reserved for processes that incurred an exception during execution.
+As explained in the :ref:`process state<topics:processes:concepts:state>` section, this state is indeed reserved for processes that incurred an exception during execution.
 Consider the following calculation function definition and call:

 .. include:: include/snippets/processes/functions/calcfunction_exception.py